Talent Intelligence: Disruptive Tools in Recruitment and Talent Acquisition

 The COVID-19 crisis led to massive layoffs.
 As many as 22 million jobs have been lost in advanced economies ever since the pandemic first struck.
 The crisis has challenged organizations to deliver meaningful employee experiences despite shrinking teams and limited human contact.

 However, with vaccines ramping up in most countries, job hiring is predicted to return to pre-pandemic levels before the end of this year.
-And talent acquisition teams are setting their sights on new acquisition strategies to improve their hiring efforts.
-Talent acquisition teams are now embracing emerging technologies to help connect with potential hires to address this issue.
+And recruitment and talent acquisition teams are setting their sights on new acquisition strategies to improve their hiring efforts.
+Workforce planning teams are now embracing emerging technologies to help connect with potential hires to address this issue.

 The demand for skilled talent is at an astronomical risk in many markets and industries.
 However, many companies operate without a standardized or analytical method in identifying high-performing candidates.

-Talent managers still rely on archaic approaches like instincts and observations to award high potential employees.
-However, this tech-driven world also has companies leveraging innovative, non-traditional tools and methods to help identify potential candidates.
+Recruitment and talent acquisition teams often still rely on archaic approaches like instincts and observations to identify high-potential employees.
+In contrast, some companies in this tech-driven world are leveraging innovative, non-traditional tools and methods to help identify potential candidates.

-A report shows that 16% of employers utilize technologies to monitor their employees’ performance through virtual clocking and keeping tabs on computer usage.
+A report shows that 16% of employers utilize technologies to monitor their employees’ performance through virtual clocking and tracking computer usage.

 Similarly, retaining this valuable talent pool also becomes an arduous process.
 Employees seek career growth opportunities, and without development programs, this talented group will be the quickest to leave.
 The most successful companies showing signs of recovery in times of crisis have launched reskilling and upskilling programs.